igreil/simplinvoice/README.md

 they implement functionality that I, as a non-German do not need and no longer consider “simple”.

 Also, the created invoice table looks downright ugly.
-(Who needs vertical bars?)
+(Seriously, who needs vertical bars?)

+# Changelog

+v.01 Forked from rechnung.sty.
+Tidyed up some code.
+The basics.

 ## Known issues / Bug / Wanted Improvements